Forehead Botox Units

 The FDA approves only certain sites for Botox injections on the forehead.
 These include the glabellar lines, forehead lines, and lateral canthal lines.
 The latter are the lines around the eyes, or “crow’s feet.”
 Botox injections can be used at each site, but that doesn’t mean you should automatically inject these sites.
 Where you inject the Botox depends on each patient’s unique preferences and expectations.

-How Long Does It Take for Botox to Work?
+How Long Botox Takes to Work

 Some people begin noticing immediate results after Botox forehead injections.
 However, it takes time for the injection to impact fully.
 Therefore, you may want your patients to schedule a follow-up appointment about two weeks after the cosmetic treatments.
 That way, you can see how they respond to injections before recommending additional treatments.